jokecamp/jokecamp.com/_posts/2017-08-12-migrating-to-angular-cli.md

 - I only had one global `tsconfig.json` file before but angular-cli makes use of multiple `tsconfig.json` files and for a new `tsconfig.app.json` file.
 Also, as of right now some editors ( [VS Code #24362](https://github.com/Microsoft/vscode/issues/24362)) don't support custom tsconfig filenames yet.
 In some cases I had to create a `tsconfig.json` for VS Code alongside the `tsconfig.app.json` file in order for the editor to recognize specific paths.
 Not an ideal solution.

 - I used to be to run `tsc` and compile both server and client apps at the same time.
-Unfortunately, with the cli I now have to compile the client and server apps seperately and with different commands and config.
+Unfortunately, with the cli I now have to compile the client and server apps separately and with different commands and config.

 - If you are going to ditch gulp entirely you will need to embrace `npm scripts` to augment `angular-cli`.
 I found this resource ["Why I Left Gulp and Grunt for npm Scripts"](<https://medium.freecodecamp.org/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8>) by Cory House a must read before the migration.

-- It is important to realize that `ng serve` and `ng test` compile your typscript into memory and NOT physical files.
+- It is important to realize that `ng serve` and `ng test` compile your typescript into memory and NOT physical files.

-- If you are clueless as to why `ng test` doesn't work with cyrptic errors look into the `pollyfills.ts` file and start uncommenting lines.
+- If you are clueless as to why `ng test` doesn't work with cryptic errors look into the `pollyfills.ts` file and start uncommenting lines.

 - I would recommend locking package.json versions with exact version numbers, shrinkwrap, lockfile or even yarn.
 There is no joy in debugging `@types`, `tsc` versions and incompatible modules.